akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-### 4. The Cup Ritual (Chapter 21)

-This is a fictionalised version of a *sponsalia per verba de praesenti*.
-Henry calls it “the old way.”
-By taking wine from Godfrey’s hand, Beatrice publicly signals her present consent.
-That act would be understood by contemporaries as a binding marriage – not just a betrothal.
-That is why Henry says, “There is no vow more binding than that.”

----

-### 5. The Courtship Period (Between Chapters 14 and 21)
+### 4. The Courtship Period

-After Harold gives permission to court, Godfrey and Beatrice spend time together.
+After Harold gives permission to court, Godfrey and Beatrice begin to spend time together, mainly talking, doing work, relaxing.
 This is the *future promise* stage: they are getting to know each other, but not yet married.
-The cup scene is when the *present consent* – the actual wedding – occurs.
+The later agreement – the cup ritual – is when the *present consent* – the actual wedding – occurs, not to be confused with the church solemnisation ceremony.

 ---

-### 6. A Note on the “New” Radicalism
+### 5. A Note on the “New” Radicalism

 Readers should note that in 1115, Godfrey’s understanding of marriage reflects a daring new movement emerging from the **cathedral school of Paris** (sometimes called the “schools of Paris”).
 This “Parisian model” held that **consent alone makes the marriage** (*Consensus facit nuptias*).